theTardigrade/golang-cachedPageDownloader/README.md

 	fmt.Println("*****")

-	// calling the function below retrieves the content of the webpage from our cache content, isFromCache, err = downloader.Download(exampleURL)
+	// calling the function again will retrieve the content of the webpage from our cache content, isFromCache, err = downloader.Download(exampleURL)
 	if err != nil {
 		panic(err)